Danville School 1918 Marion School 1985

 Beech Spring Academy

-Near Beech Spring Methodist Church
+Near Beech Spring Methodist Church.

 Big Oak

 Built in 1898 in Big Oak community, in northern Twiggs county.
 Teacher in 1899 was Lizzie Burkett and she had 32 pupils.
+News Article 1899.

 Bullard(s) School